-The main results screen looks like this.
+The main Bill Hero results screen looks like this.
 This example is for electricity bill comparison results, and the equivalent gas bill results screen looks very similar, but will say 'gas savings' in the headline.

-Now let's dive into each component of this screen:
+Let's dive into each component of this screen:

 Bill Hero displays both the fuel type and annualised savings in the headline on this screen.